thiagoh/de-animate/README.md

 # De Animate

-A jQuery lightweight plugin for Animation
+A jQuery lightweight plugin for Animation.
+Checkout our [page](http://thiagoh.github.io/de-animate/)

 ## Getting Started
 Download the [production version][min] or the [development version][max].